 Living in New England means your roof takes a beating year-round, from freezing winters to summer downpours.
 That’s why staying on top of your home’s roofing condition is essential.
 Whether you’re dealing with small leaks or aging shingles, early action can make the difference between a simple fix and a major, costly repair.
 Sometimes the smartest move is a full roof replacement; other times, targeted residential roof repair will do the trick.

 In this blog, we’ll walk you through five key warning signs that suggest it’s time to bring in professional help.
-Spotting these red flags early can help you connect with trusted roof contractors who’ll assess the situation and recommend the right solution.
+Spotting these red flags early can help you connect with trusted roofing contractors who’ll assess the situation and recommend the right solution.
 Let’s take a look at what to watch for.

 What We’ll Cover: